 Cal Poly Global Programs

-Cal Poly Global Programs are international academic programs designed by one or more Cal Poly faculty members in collaboration with the Cal Poly International Center.
+Cal Poly Global Programs are international academic programs designed by one or more Cal Poly faculty members in collaboration with the Cal Poly International Center and a Service Provider.

 Cal Poly Global Programs provide faculty with opportunities to share their international expertise with students, and to teach Cal Poly courses abroad.
 Programs vary in academic and learning objectives, location, duration, excursions and cultural activities, and cost.
 The Cal Poly International Center administers several multidisciplinary Campuswide Cal Poly Global Programs, and also works with faculty to develop new Custom Cal Poly Global Programs.
 All faculty must be approved by their department chair and college dean to participate.